-- 1.69 "Licensed Field" means all indications for therapeutic, diagnostic and prophylactic human and veterinary use. - 1.70 "Licensed Product" means a product comprising: (a) a Licensed Capsid; and (b) a Novartis Payload directed to a Licensed Target for which Novartis exercised its Option for such Licensed Capsid, as identified in Novartis's Option Exercise Notice. - 1.71 "Licensed Product Patent" means, collectively, any Patent Controlled by Novartis at any time during the Term with claims directed to the combination of a Licensed Capsid and a Novartis Payload together or any method of use directed to such combination. - 1.72 "Licensed Target" means any Subject Target for which an Option is exercised, following the exercise of the applicable Option and payment of the applicable Option Exercise Fee. - 1.73 "Litigation Conditions" has the meaning set forth in Section 9.4. - 1.74 "Losses" has the meaning set forth in Section 9.1. - 1.75 "Major Market Country" means the United Kingdom, France, Germany, Italy, Spain and Japan. - 1.76 "Manufacture" means activities directed to manufacturing, processing, packaging, labeling, filling, finishing, assembly, quality assurance, quality control, testing, and release, shipping, or storage of any pharmaceutical or biologic product (or any components or process steps involving any product or any companion diagnostic), placebo, or comparator agent, as the case may be, including process development, qualification, and validation, scale-up, pre-clinical, clinical, and commercial manufacture and analytic development, product characterization, and stability testing.
-"Manufacturing" has correlating meaning. - 1.77 "Net Sales" means the net sales recorded by Novartis or any of its Affiliates or Sublicensees, excluding distributors and wholesalers, for any Licensed Product sold to Third Parties other than Sublicensees as determined in accordance with Novartis' Accounting Standards as consistently applied, less a deduction of [] percent ([]%) for direct expenses related to the sales of the Product, distribution and warehousing expenses and uncollectible amounts on previously sold products.
-The deductions booked on an accrual basis by Novartis and its Affiliates under its Accounting Standards to calculate the recorded net sales from gross sales include, without limitation, the following: - (a) normal trade and cash discounts; - (b) amounts repaid or credited by reasons of defects, rejections, recalls or returns; - (c) rebates and chargebacks to customers and third parties (including, without limitation, Medicare, Medicaid, Managed Healthcare and similar types of rebates);
+- 1.101 "Licensed Product" means any SMA Program Product or any HD Program Product. - 1.102 "Litigation Conditions" has the meaning set forth in Section 11.4. - 1.103 "Losses" has the meaning set forth in Section 11.1. - 1.104 "[\\]" means [\\]. - 1.105 "Manufacture" means activities directed to manufacturing, processing, packaging, labeling, filling, finishing, assembly, quality assurance, quality control, testing, and release, shipping, or storage of any pharmaceutical or biologic product (or any components or process steps involving any product or any companion diagnostic), placebo, or comparator agent, as the case may be, including process development, qualification, and validation, scale-up, pre-clinical, clinical, and commercial manufacture and analytic development, product characterization, and stability testing.
+"Manufacturing" has correlating meaning. - 1.106 "Net Sales" means the net sales recorded by Novartis or any of its Affiliates or Sublicensees, excluding distributors and wholesalers, for any Licensed Product sold to Third Parties other than Sublicensees as determined in accordance with Novartis' Accounting Standards as consistently applied, less a deduction of [\\] percent ([\\]%) for direct expenses related to the sales of the Licensed Product, distribution and warehousing expenses and uncollectible amounts on previously sold products.
+The deductions booked on an accrual basis by Novartis and its Affiliates under its Accounting Standards to calculate the recorded net sales from gross sales include, without limitation, the following: - (a) normal trade and cash discounts; - (b) amounts repaid or credited by reasons of defects, rejections, recalls or returns; - (c) rebates and chargebacks to customers and third parties (including, without limitation, Medicare, Medicaid, Managed Healthcare and similar types of rebates); - (d) amounts provided or credited to customers through coupons and other discount programs; - (e) delayed ship order credits, discounts or payments related to the impact of price increases between purchase and shipping dates or retroactive price reductions; - (f) fee for service payments to customers for any non-separable services (including compensation for maintaining agreed inventory levels and providing information); and

-- (d) amounts provided or credited to customers through coupons and other discount programs; - (e) delayed ship order credits, discounts or payments related to the impact of price increases between purchase and shipping dates or retroactive price reductions; - (f) fee for service payments to customers for any non-separable services (including compensation for maintaining agreed inventory levels and providing information); and - (g) other reductions or specifically identifiable amounts deducted for reasons similar to those listed above in accordance with Novartis' Accounting Standards.
+(g) other reductions or specifically identifiable amounts deducted for reasons similar to those listed above in accordance with Novartis' Accounting Standards.